shellhazard/geminimail/README.md

 ## geminimail

-A Gemini service for fetching disposable email addresses, powered by 10minutemail.
+A Gemini service for generating disposable email addresses, powered by 10minutemail.

 ![geminimail accessed through the Lagrange browser](screenshot.png)